IAL 1: Scientific Notation, Units, Math, Angles, Plots, Physics, Orbits

 is the which is the

-atomic mass unit (AMU) = (1/12) C-12 = [1.660 539 066 60(50)]*10**(-27) kg (see NIST: Fundamental Physical Constants --- Complete Listing).
+atomic mass unit (AMU, Dalton, Da) = (1/12) C-12 = [1.660 539 066 60(50)]*10**(-27) kg (see NIST: Fundamental Physical Constants --- Complete Listing).

-The AMU is defined as exactly (1/12) of the mass of the unperturbed carbon-12 (C-12) atom---all unperturbed C-12 atoms are exactly alike in principle according to quantum mechanics.
+The AMU is defined as exactly (1/12) of the mass of the unperturbed carbon-12 (C-12) atom---all unperturbed C-12 atoms are exactly alike IN PRINCIPLE according to quantum mechanics.

 Why the carbon-12 (C-12) atom and NOT some other unperturbed atom since all unperturbed atom of a given species are exactly alike in principle according to quantum mechanics.
 Oh, just convenience in practical measurement.